 Unit testing aspects at run time

-This approach aims to apply the aspect to some target code and create regular unit tests that verify that the resulting code has the desired behavior.
+The objective of this approach is to apply an aspect to a specific target code, then create standard unit tests to verify that the resulting code behaves as expected.

 class MyTests